spring-epfl/lightnion/tools/.extra/oldread.md

 [ways](https://tails.boum.org/) to use the Tor network and its capabilities as an user.

-Lighttor aims to bring Tor to users with nothing more than loading a webpage.
+Lightnion aims to bring Tor to users with nothing more than loading a webpage.
 Hence yes: it does things in a browser.

 ### Why javascript?
 Is is then unsafe?